 Drug testing has become a routine practice these days.
 Institutions from employers to schools, courts to volunteer programs often require a drug test as a requisite for participation.
 So, what happens if you fail a drug test?

-Failing a drug test can have serious repercussions.
+Failing a drug test, often referred to as a failed test, can have serious repercussions.
 Some may attempt to outsmart the drug-testing protocol, but with random testing more common now, that strategy doesn’t always work.
 Keep reading to learn about drug testing and what happens if you fail a drug test.

 There are various methods an employer might use to test a person for drug use.
 Here are the most common types of drug tests: